What is an Affinity Group?

 Secretary – individual that takes the minutes, sends out the agenda, schedules meetings, and submits quarterly and budget reports to the ODI Advisor on behalf of the leadership.

-ODI Advisor – individual(s) in the ODI that provides guidance and advise the group on day to day items/initiatives and act as the liaison to the Associate Vice Chancellor of Diversity and Inclusion.
+ODI Advisor – individual(s) in the ODI that provides guidance and advise the group on day to day items/initiatives and act as the liaison to the Vice Chancellor of Diversity and Inclusion.